Well, here we are; a century down, and still not dead.

 L’amour africain (opéra-comique in 2 acts, 1875), based on a Prosper Mérimée play, was considered too violent and noisy, and had almost no success.

 Suzanne (opéra-comique in 3 acts, 1878) was liked more than Paladilhe’s earlier efforts: Clément called it a charming work, suffering from a too improbable plot.
-Despite a delightful first act, Pougin wrote, it didn’t have the happiness it could have hoped.
+Despite a delightful first act, Pougin wrote, it wasn’t successful.

 The historical opéra-comique Diana (3 acts, 1885) did not inspire the composer; it was found too cold and heavy, Clément wrote, and left the public indifferent.